gofunct/aspiring-developer-guide/README.md

 </details>

 ## I am interested in programming business logic
->> "Why do we never have time to do it right, but always have time to DO IT OVER?"
+>> "Why do we never have time to do it right, but always have time to over?"

 **Difficulty: 3/5**